ElteHupkes/metaphoric/content/2013-05-27-12-27-globally-parsing-json-error-responses-with-jqueryajax.md

 # Globally parsing JSON error responses with `jQuery.ajax()`
 Proper RESTful API's use status codes to indicate the result of requests.
 This means that for `PUT`/`PATCH` requests a `400 Bad Request` or a `409 Conflict` will be returned if the data in the request is invalid.
-Since this is a solvable error for the end user, the API will return descriptive errors, perhaps something like this:
+Since this is a solvable error for the end user, the API might return descriptive errors, perhaps something like this:

 ~~~~~~~ json
 {